Illustration for: Stability AI beats Getty in UK High Court, leaving AI copyright unclear

 UK High Court didn't weigh in on the key copyright issue dividing the tech sector and creative industries.
 The case, first filed in 2023, is the first major AI copyright claim to reach England's High Court, though the verdict offers little clarity to other AI companies and rightsholders.
 Getty had originally pursued the core issue of training on copyrighted material but dropped it mid-trial, largely due to weak evidence.
 Getty, which has a large archive of images and video, sued Stability in 2023 for "unlawfully" scraping millions of images to train its software.

-The High Court sidestepped that issue, leaving both tech firms and creative companies without clear guidance.
-This case, the first major AI copyright claim to reach England's High Court, therefore ends more as a procedural victory than a substantive ruling.
-Getty Images’ challenge was largely rejected, but the legal reasoning stops short of establishing a precedent that could shape future disputes.
+Because this is the first major AI copyright claim to reach England’s High Court, the result feels more like a procedural victory than a substantive ruling.
+Getty Images’ challenge was mostly rejected, yet the legal reasoning stops short of setting a precedent that could guide future disputes.
+What does that mean for AI training going forward?

 Further Reading